drostron/slamdata-docs/source/users-guide.rst

   **patients** you can either rename it or you can rename it inside of SlamData once it has been uploaded.

-* Ensure the SlamData UI is in the *testdb* database, and click the Upload icon.  |Upload|
+* Ensure the SlamData UI is in ``testdb``, and click the Upload icon. |Upload|

 * In the file dialog find the patients file and submit it.

-As you can see it is easy to import JSON and CSV data into SlamData quickly.
-The underlying database in this case is MongoDB.
+As you can see, it is easy to quickly import JSON data into SlamData.

-If the uploaded file appears as `patients.json` or anything other than simply `patients` the user should consider renaming it to simplify queries and shorten the query path.
+Other formats, such as CSV, can also be quickly imported.

 The user may wish to index the newly imported patients data set.
 If using MongoDB refer to